Passport processing times

 How to apply

-You may be contacted by a Passport Officer should any further documentation be required.
+You may be contacted by a Passport Officer if we need any further documentation.

 Marriage or civil partnership and changing your name